ashley-brown13/BookTracks/README.md

 ![Book Page](https://github.com/ashley-brown13/BookTracks/blob/main/frontend/public/images/Screen%20Shot%202021-06-04%20at%202.48.29%20PM.png)

-## Challenges
+## Challenge

-One of the challenges I ran into on this project was my editing playlist functionality.
+The big challenge I ran into on this project was my editing playlist functionality.
 Originally, when I implemented it, the form would not preload the information stored in the database.
 I kept receiving a console error that stated there were too many re-renders.
 In order to fix the issue, I used conditionals in the JSX, and utilized useEffect to properly set the data in the fields once the playlist had been fetched.

 ```js
   useEffect(() => {